Earlier this week, I came across a forum post about a guy who got a DEXA scan for the first time.

 How accurate are DEXA scans when it comes to tracking your progress over time?
 Are they worth the money?

-The simple answer to this question is no, DEXA scans are not an accurate way to measure your body composition.
+The short answer to this question is that DEXA scans are not an accurate way to measure your body fat.

 That said, no device can accurately measure how much muscle and fat you have.

 The only way to truly measure your body fat is to have all of it stripped out, placed on a scale, and weighed.
-This method is highly accurate.
+This method, known as carcass analysis, is highly accurate.
 The only downside is that you have be dead in order for it to happen.

 A better question to ask yourself is this: